Icons/close-blueMenu Icon

 Icons/chevron-down

-The Cover protocol has four core participants:
+The Re protocol has four core participants:

 1. Coverholders (MGAs/Insurers seeking reinsurance, otherwise policyholders)